When to start prepping and what results to expect.

 In my last post, I discussed the importance of prepping for the SAT and ACT tests and the different ways to study for them.
 This post looks at the type of score improvement you should expect, why scores matter for more than just college admissions and when to begin a test prep program.

-Higher scores can mean more than just college admission Though most of us concern ourselves with our kids achieving the scores they need to get into college, there’s another payoff to doing well on these exams—college scholarships.
+Higher scores can mean more than just college admission Though most of us concern ourselves with our teens achieving the scores they need to get into college, there’s another payoff to doing well on these exams—college scholarships.
 Both of my kids earned merit scholarships based on their SAT scores.
-Be sure to check the scholarship websites of the schools on your teen’s prospective colleges list to find out whether they offer something similar.
+Be sure to check the scholarship websites of the schools on your student’s prospective colleges list to find out whether they offer something similar.

 Invitations to honors and scholars programs, residential learning centers and more are often the result of a combination of high school GPA and SAT/ACT scores.
-Use these opportunities as incentives to motivate your teen to work harder to raise his scores.
+Use these opportunities as incentives to motivate your teen to work harder to raise their scores.

 When to start college test prep Many parents get their kids signed up for some type of college test prep in time for the spring ACT and SAT exams, hoping to see improvement over the fall’s PSAT scores.
-Once your teen selects a test date, you can help her back into a test prep schedule.
+Once your teen selects a test date, you can help them back into a test prep schedule.

 Share your advice and questions on college test prep in the comments section below.